ibinti/ibi-the-watch-cat/README.md

 # ibi-the-watch-cat

-Autonomous Safety Monitor Watch AI Robot
+Safety Monitor Watch AI Robot

-I'm excited to share my Autonomous Safety Monitor Watch AI Robot project.
-This self-explanatory project focuses on developing a mobile AI robot capable of independent safety surveillance.
+I'm excited to share my Safety Monitor Watch AI Robot project.
+This project focuses on developing an AI robot using Adruino, Raspberry Pi and AI model trained on Colab.

 It's currently in the idea stage, and I'm exploring various aspects of its design and functionality.

 At the moment, there exists a significant gap between the ideal ibi vs the expected ibi.
-Current project goal is to minimize the existing gap.
+Current project goal is to minimize the gap.

 <div align="center">
   <img src="ibi-the-watch-cat-ideal.png" alt="ideal ibi" width="350" style="display: inline-block; margin: 0 15px;">